NLCaceres/my-portfolio/react-client/README.md

   - Use CSS 'transition' + 'animation' in both to accomplish smoother changes

 ## Recent Changes
+- Upgraded to React 18!
   - All Components now Functional + Hook based.
 No longer Class based!
 - Handle Railway changes
 - Bootstrap 5 + React-Bootstrap 2 migration
   - Use more CSS Modules when possible to reduce the # of times props.viewWidth is prop drilled